Cartesian tree: Range searching and lowest common ancestors

 The same construction, of lowest common ancestors in a Cartesian tree, makes it possible to construct a data structure with linear space that allows the distances between pairs of points in any ultrametric space to be queried in constant time per query.
 The distance within an ultrametric is the same as the minimax path weight in the minimum spanning tree of the metric.
 From the minimum spanning tree, one can construct a Cartesian tree, the root node of which represents the heaviest edge of the minimum spanning tree.
 Removing this edge partitions the minimum spanning tree into two subtrees, and Cartesian trees recursively constructed for these two subtrees form the children of the root node of the Cartesian tree.
 The leaves of the Cartesian tree represent points of the metric space, and the lowest common ancestor of two leaves in the Cartesian tree is the heaviest edge between those two points in the minimum spanning tree, which has weight equal to the distance between the two points.
-Once the minimum spanning tree has been found and its edge weights sorted, the Cartesian tree may be constructed in linear time.
+Once the minimum spanning tree has been found and its edge weights sorted, the Cartesian tree can be constructed in linear time.